ZhichengSong6/ZhichengSong6.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IS4vOGlrugQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

->**Abstract**We present the design of mechanical structure and control scheme for a wheeled bipedal robot \textit{MiniNezha}, which is built to handle various indoor environment tasks.
+>**Abstract**-We present the design of mechanical structure and control scheme for a wheeled bipedal robot \textit{MiniNezha}, which is built to handle various indoor environment tasks.
 By combining the advantages of both legs and wheels structure, the robot can move fast on flat surface and has the ability to overcome sophisticated terrains.
 The robotic arm attached to the body enables the robot to perform manipulation tasks as well.
 To effectively control the MiniNezha robot, we propose a convex model predictive control-based strategy, which integrates the functionality of balancing and end-effector control.
 The proposed controller approximates the robot as a single rigid body and incorporates the dynamical effects of the attached arm.
 In doing so, the convex MPC-based strategy improves the stability while moving the arm.
 Experiments are conducted both in simulation and real-world to validate the mechanical design of the MiniNezha robot and the proposed control method.
 >
 >In this project, My contributes are list as below:
 >    **Hardware**: Designed and manufactured the whole robobt and the PCB board inside it.
->    **Software**: Created the robots’ URDFs and simulated it in MuJuCo; Accomplished the robotic arm's null-space control; Balance the robot based on LQR/PID/MPC controller.
+>    **Software**: Created the robots' URDFs and simulated it in MuJuCo; Accomplished the robotic arm's null-space control; Balance the robot based on LQR/PID/MPC controller.

 ### Soft Quadrupedal Robot with Bipedal Running Function _(2020.11 - 2021.05)_